Performance Anomalies in Concurrent Data Structure Microbenchmarks: Randomness in Concurrent Microbenchmark Experiments

 \subsection{Hardware RNG}

 A search for a high-quality 64-bit PRNG with its own source of entropy led us to an Intel Secure Key instruction, RDRAND, available on Ivy Bridge processors~\cite{Rdrand:intel}.
-The RDRAND instruction returns a RN from Intel on-chip RNG hardware.
+The RDRAND instruction returns an RN from Intel on-chip RNG hardware.
 We compare RDRAND with the software based PRNGs to evaluate the suitability of a hardware based PRNG for use in synthetic microbenchmarks.
 We have illustrated throughput results in experiments with various PRNGs in Figure \ref{RDRAND}(a).
 We can see that the experimental throughput of RDRAND is significantly less compared to software PRNGs.
 A smaller key range of 2000 keys was necessary to visually illustrate the low throughput results generated when RDRAND is employed in Setbench.
 The overhead costs of hardware entropy greatly impede the overall performance of an experiment which aims to maximize throughput results.
-Algorithms such as KISS and MM3 that are computationally fast in nature have much higher throughput results.
-For concurrent synthetic microbenchmark experiments, it is not recommended to use a hardware PRNG alone.
+Algorithms such as XOR-SH* and MM3 that are computationally fast in nature have much higher throughput results.
+For concurrent microbenchmark experiments, it is not recommended to use a hardware PRNG alone.
 During our experimentation, we found that because RDRAND is a significant bottleneck in the benchmark experimental loop, results can appear equal for two CSet data structures that otherwise behave very differently.
 Although RDRAND is slow, it can be useful as a source of entropy for faster software PRNGs.
 The idea of periodically reseeding to introduce additional randomness into a PRNG is discussed by Manssen et al.~\cite{Manssen_2012} and Dammertz~\cite{GPU:conf}.
 RDSEED is an Intel Secure Key instruction that complements RDRAND and is used to generate high quality random seeds for seeding PRNGs~\cite{RDSEED:link}.
 RDSEED is slower than RDRAND but is recommended to use for reseeding PRNGs.
-We tested a hybrid PRNG solution on the KISS algorithm where RDSEED is used for reseeding at intervals of every 1 million random numbers (\textit{KISS\_RDSEED}).
+We tested a hybrid PRNG solution on the XOR-SH* algorithm where RDSEED is used for reseeding at intervals of every 1 million RNs (\textit{XOR-SH*\_RDSEED}).
 The results in Figure \ref{RDRAND}(b) indicate comparable throughput results to purely software based PRNGs without reseeding.
-We compared KISS reseeding with RDSEED to KISS reseeding with RDRAND (\textit{KISS\_RDRAND}) and there is a small drop in performance with RDSEED.\\ \textbf{Recommendation:} Hardware RNGs provide an external source of entropy, however, they are impractical for use in high speed concurrent microbenchmark experimentation as the performance results are greatly impeded by RN generation time.
-A pre-generated array of RNs is also counter productive due to penalties associated with cache access.
-A pre-generated array of RNs may be useful if the PRNG algorithm is complex and in-place RN generation is expensive.
-For synthetic microbenchmark experiments we recommend two PRNG instances per thread; one for generating random values during the experiment and one for injecting new entropy into the first PRNG (periodic reseeding).
-If periodic reseeding is used for every 1 million keys, there is a low, intangible impact on performance.
-If RDSEED or RDRAND are not available, we recommend using a high quality cryptographic PRNG for the $2^{nd}$ PRNG. \\
+We compared XOR-SH* reseeding with RDSEED to XOR-SH* reseeding with RDRAND (\textit{XOR-SH*\_RDRAND}), and there is a small drop in performance with RDSEED.